Cygon/nuclex-native-framework/Nuclex.Support.Native/ReadMe.md

     bool hasExited = encoder.Wait(std::chrono::milliseconds(60000));

     // Use encoder.Write() to send something to the process' stdin
-    // Use encoder.Kill() to as for termination and/or murder the process }
+    // Use encoder.Kill() to ask for termination and/or murder the process }
   int exitCode = encoder.Join();